SAP-samples/teched2022-IN264/exercises/ex1/README.md

 **Congratulations** with the successful execution of this exercise we can now go further with the SAP Tas Center by setting up the Launchpad service to access the SAP Task Center application.

-## Exercise 1.3 integrate the SAP Task Center service into SAP BTP Launchpad
+## Exercise 1.3 Integrate the SAP Task Center service into SAP BTP Launchpad

 In the upcoming exercise we will add the SAP Task Center apps to your BTP Launchpad, you can find [here](https://help.sap.com/docs/TASK_CENTER/08cbda59b4954e93abb2ec85f1db399d/3a499676e7ae4282af84092f778e3737.html#procedure) also the official SAP Help documentation for more details.